Best deals at Walmart in April 2023: Save on home, tech and more

 Best laptop and monitor deals at Walmart

 Looking to save on a new laptop or computer monitor?
-Then check out Walmart's major rollbacks on laptops and gaming monitors below.
+Then check out Walmart's major rollbacks on laptops and gaming monitor prices below.

 - 37" Asus TUF gaming curved monitor, $190 (reduced from $299)